Your cart is currently empty!

 If any of these factors is out of balance, there is a risk of weakened mitochondrial function, and, subsequently, low energy.

 Oxidative stress is cell damage caused by ROS.
-Even the best functioning mitochondria will create a certain amount of free radicals during the citric acid cycle.
+Even the best-functioning mitochondria will create some free radicals during the citric acid cycle.
 The problems arise when the free radicals outweigh the number of antioxidants in a cell.

 Antioxidants are beneficial compounds that are able to neutralize free radicals.
 They do so in several ways: they can prevent them from forming in the first place, they can hunt already existing free radicals, or they can trigger their decomposition.

-If this balance gets disrupted and there are too many free radicals and not enough antioxidants to neutralize them, that leads to oxidative stress.
-This condition can result in cell damage, breakdown or even cell death.
+If this balance gets disrupted and there are too many free radicals and insufficient antioxidants to neutralize them, that leads to oxidative stress.
+This condition can result in cell damage, breakdown, or even cell death.
+Red and near-infrared light can help with reducing oxidative stress.

 Among other lifestyle factors, stress can have a detrimental effect on your ATP, especially if it is constant and long-term.
 It’s not news that psychological stress affects the body.
 However, the exact correlation between stress and changes in the mitochondria is only just emerging.